 ALIGN stands for Accelerated Link to Industry through Northeastern’s Global Network.
 The ALIGN program is a unique series of graduate degree programs that prepare high-ability bachelor’s degree holders for high-demand industries.
 ALIGN gives students the skills and qualifications necessary to achieve their career goals, no matter what their undergraduate major.
 Through ALIGN’s real-world cooperative education (co-op) experiences and custom curricula that link individual students’ undergraduate work to their discipline of choice, students will be qualified and prepared to excel in their field.

-The seven ALIGN degrees at the Charlotte campus are offered in a hybrid format and designed to work with your schedule.
-Whether you are seasoned professional looking to change industries or a recent graduate looking to build your resume, with ALIGN you can succeed.
-Learn more about our programs:
+The ALIGN degrees are offered in a hybrid format and designed to work with your schedule.
+Whether you are a seasoned professional looking to change industries or a recent graduate looking to build your resume, with ALIGN you can succeed.
+Learn more about the ALIGN programs:

 Northeastern University–Charlotte has announced the addition of graduate certificates to its expanding list of programs.

 It’s a step that advances the university’s long-standing commitment to meeting the academic needs and career demands of the regional workforce.
 The addition of graduate certificate programs offers both working professionals and job seekers the opportunity to pursue specialized, advanced study that will enhance their existing knowledge and skills, facilitate the development new skills, boost career potential, and serve as a gateway to a Northeastern master’s degree program.